Oluwanikhnyur/printf/README.md

-This is a printf group project done by me and my partner, Marlon Gatheru.
+This is a printf group project done by me and my partner, Marlon Macharia Gatheru.